 -New Pump Station #1 east side 3rd St NW along Memorial will be completed by 2019

 -Upper plateau separation project reviewed.
-This project is now on the CDI list and budgeted at $37,000,000.
+This project is now on the CDI list and budgeted at $37M.
 Question raised- if we decrease the cost of this project will it get higher on the CDI list?
-Response from Charlie- reassessing the project would bump the project off the list and it may not make it back on the list in less than 2 years.
+Response from Charlie- reassessing the project would delay the project it may not make it back on the list in less than 2 years.

 - March 22/17 at 9:30am Standing Policy Committee on Utilities and Corporate Services Meeting at City Hall-Council Chambers Municipal Building –Charlie encouraged all to attend.
 Attendees are able to speak for 5 minutes each.
-Email Charlie if you can attend –he is organizing speakers.
+Email Charlie if you can attend.

 -local barriers to be improved.
 Charlie suggests an extra meter.
-Mike Bradfield suggests a total of 3 meters.
+Mike Bradfield suggests an extra 3 meters.

-Action: Jessica to email HSCA database with request to attend March 22 meeting or write letters to City Hall ( Mayor, Druh Farrell)
+Action: Jessica to email HSCA distribution list with request to attend March 22 meeting or write letters to City Hall ( Mayor, Druh Farrell)

 -Question : is there something being done about 4a St drainage- water accumulates in average rain storms.
+Answer: Don’t know but it would be part of the Northwest Inner City Drainage Study Condition 1 work which is not the focus of the Infrastructure Group.

 Interim mitigation leadership vacant-discussion on future of this subcommittee.

--Mike Bradfield suggests we aim for berms up to 3 meters – use temporary berms to achieve this if the City does not provide .
+-Mike Bradfield suggests we aim for berms up to 3 meters – use temporary berms to achieve this if the City does not provide permanent barriers.

 -Should we have pumps in storage that can readily be available –discussion of cost and practicalities of same.